|

 are.
 It's a feeding frenzy at the marine stores in San

+Diego!
 In contrast to all the pro sailing vibes exuded by

 business and the general public in San Diego, their Harbor